 To slow down the melting process of the ice and ice packs, sprinkle rock salt or regular salt in the cooler.
 Rock salt used to be a component for keeping ice cream cold in the past.
 This trick is still effective today.

-Empty spaces in the cooler will cause it to warm up more quickly.
-To keep your cooler cold, it is essential to fill up any empty spaces.
+Empty spaces in the cooler will cause the cooler to warm up more quickly To keep your cooler cold, it is essential to fill up any empty spaces.
 If you don't have sufficient ice cream to fill up the space, you can use blankets, towels, or crumpled newspaper.

 Credit: Envato Elements/ LightFieldStudios

 Last but not least, keep the cooler closed while not in use.
 Opening it regularly could cause the ice to melt and eventually the ice cream.
-Additionally, make every effort to protect the cooler from the sun.
-If you're having a picnic outside in the sun, you can place the cooler behind a chair, in a shaded area, or under an umbrella.
+Also, try your best to keep the cooler out of direct sunlight.
+If you're having a picnic outside on a sunny day, you can put the cooler behind a chair, in a shady spot, or under an umbrella.

 How Long Can Ice Cream Stay Frozen in a Cooler?